Enjoy a safe vacation

 The situation is being constantly monitored by the local health authorities, which guarantee the sanitary control of Tuscany via the adoption of actions and measures specifically geared towards prevention.
 Daily disinfection of regional trains and all local public transport has been intensified.
 In Tuscany’s airports, public spaces are being sanitised on a regular basis and handwash dispensers are available across the terminals.

-As from 3 June, Italy’s borders will reopen, so there is no reason to cancel your trip.
+Italy’s borders reopened on 3 June, so there is no reason to cancel your trip.
 The general cancellation terms and conditions of the hotel/accommodation or tour operator will apply.
 For detailed information, please contact the hotel or accommodation that you have booked, and possibly your insurance company, if you have stipulated a cancellation policy for the trip.

 If you decide to cancel your trip to Tuscany, we nevertheless suggest that you check with the accommodation or tour operator if it is possible to change the booking to another date.